scrapedia/scrapy-cookies/docs/intro/tutorial.rst

   cookies and restore them.
 The cookies persistence file is not compatible between different storage classes.

-.. note:: This feature will depend on the storage class used
+.. note:: This feature depends on the storage class used.

 Next steps
 ==========